Pranavs-edu-Tec-OpenSource/CurrX/README.md

-# CurrX
+# CurrX - Live Currency Exchange Rate

 CurrX Website Link:- https://currx.ml

 CurrX is a WebApp that allows us to check the current Currency Exchange Rates Of Most Currency.

-I Decided To Make This As An Open Source Project.
+I Decided To Make This An Open Source Project.
-So This Is The Source Code Of CurrX - Version 1.0
+So This Is The Source Code Of CurrX - Version 1.1.0

+The Information About Old And Current Versions Are Updated In The Release Section Below.
+Check It Out.

 I'm Working To Add More Features In The Upcoming Versions Of This WebApp.